 Stevia And Belly Fat

 According to the World Health Organisation (WHO), about 40% of the world’s population is overweight (13).
 Unfortunately, one of the main culprits responsible for this is sugar.
-The result of having lots of calories in the body is obesity, which consequently increases the risk of getting heart conditions, type 2 diabetes, and cancer among other health diseases.
-Although artificial sweeteners have been considered as excellent alternatives to sugar, some people are concerned about whether there is a correlation between stevia and belly fat.
+The result of overeating in the body is obesity, which consequently increases the risk of getting heart conditions, type 2 diabetes, and cancer among other health diseases.
+Although artificial sweeteners have been considered as potential alternatives to sugar, some people are concerned about whether there is a correlation between stevia and belly fat.